nokia/sros-docs-lab/service_config_qrg/README.md

 We will be using the below topology with 4 Provider Edge (PE) routers, 2 Provider (P) routers and 4 Customer Edge (CE) routers.

-All configuration examples are shown for PE routers.
+All configuration examples shown below are for PE routers.
 Refer to the startup config files for configuration on other routers.

 <img src="./images/physical-topology.svg" width="100%"/>